-Planning Document #3
+Planning Document #3 Student Registration and Outreach: Checklist and Timeline

-Student Registration and Outreach: Checklist and Timeline
+I. Phase I: Planning of Registration, Lottery and Charter School Outreach (June 1 to June 15)

-- I. Phase I: Planning of Registration, Lottery and Charter School Outreach (June 1 to June 15) - A. Planning Registration Procedures with the District Enrollment Center b.
-Will it be possible to conduct registration, additionally, at the Bonnheim site for parent convenience
+A. Planning Registration Procedures with the District Enrollment Center

 Plan and coordinate with the SCUSD Enrollment Center to establish smooth and efficient registration procedures for the charter school: